sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/100 - validate-extractions.md

 }
 ```

-**TODO:** if we add skipped validations to the array, document them here
+**TODO:** if we add skipped validations to the array, add them in the above response

 Notes
 ====